 Two-factor or multi-factor authentication is a best practice that offers an additional layer of protection.
 Two-factor authentication usually requires you to submit your password and username along with, say, a unique code that is sent to your phone.
 This may be all that is needed for some systems, but multi-factor authentication adds additional layers of security with the use of biometrics, like facial or fingerprint recognition, to make it harder for cybercriminals to gain access to your device and personal information.

 Step 6: Use device encryption

 While most companies automatically have data encryption processes in place, you also may want to encrypt your devices and other media that contain sensitive data — including laptops, tablets, smartphones, removable drives, backup tapes, and cloud storage.
 In fact, many devices use encryption as the default for data stored on smartphones.
 Some apps are using end-to-end encryption, and other services encrypt data on your devices and back them up in the cloud.
 Another option is to use an encrypted USB memory stick for protecting sensitive data.

 Step 7: Back up regularly

 It’s also smart to keep your files secure by backing up important files offline, on an external hard drive, or in the cloud.
-This can help protect against many types of data loss, especially if cybercriminals gain access to one of your devices.
+This can help protect against many types of data loss – including broken hardware or malware.